Skip to content

 Ready to start?
 Start your 2026 Pre-Approval here.

-Covering areas like Kansas City, Independence, and Lee’s Summit, Jackson County provides homes ranging from affordable starters to high-end properties.
-The market showed significant momentum in March 2026, characterized by a 4.5% increase in closed sales compared to the previous March.
+Encompassing areas like Kansas City, Independence, and Lee’s Summit, Jackson County provides homes ranging from affordable starters to high-end properties.
+The market showed significant price appreciation in April 2026, characterized by a 10.7% increase in average sales price compared to the previous April.

 2026 Market Trends

-2. Consistent Selling Pace: The time homes spent on the market remained steady at a 51-day average in March, while the YTD average improved slightly to 52 days.
+2. Deliberate Selling Pace: The time homes spent on the market increased to a 48-day average in April, while the YTD average reached 51 days.

-3. Tightening Inventory: Available inventory decreased by 5.4% to 1,826 units, bringing the supply down to 2.1 months.
+3. Tightening Inventory: Available inventory decreased by 5.0% year-over-year to 1,955 units, maintaining a tight supply of 2.3 months.

 Factors Driving the Jackson County Housing Market

 • Interest Rates: Interest rates continue to influence buyer power.
-For the most competitive terms, connect with our Jackson County home loan experts.
+For the most competitive terms, connect with local mortgage experts.

 • Urban-Suburban Appeal: The blend of government centers, healthcare, and professional services continues to draw a diverse range of buyers.